aimhubio/aim/README.md

 ## Session

 Session is the main object that tracks and stores the metadata (metrics and hyperparams).

-Use Session to specify custom `.aim` directory, the experiment from the code or other tracking-specific configs from the code
+Use Session arguments to define:

+- custom path for `.aim` directory
+- experiment name, for which you are running the session
+- run hash

+Use Session metrics to define:

+- list of metrics to track during the session
+- list of parameters for the session

 _Class_ aim.**Session**_()<sub>[source](https://github.com/aimhubio/aim/blob/main/aim/sdk/session/session.py)</sub>_

-_Parameters_
+_Arguments_

 - **repo** - Full path to parent directory of Aim repo - the `.aim` directory.
 By default current working directory.
 - **experiment** - A name of the experiment.
 By default `default`.
 See [concepts](#concepts)
 - **flush_frequency** - The frequency per step to flush intermediate aggregated values of metrics to disk.
 By default per `128` step.
 - **block_termination** - If set to `True` process will wait until all tasks are completed, otherwise pending tasks will be killed at process exit.
 By default `True`.
 - **run** - A name of the run.
 If run name is not specified, universally unique identifier will be generated.

-_Returns_

-- Session object to attribute recorded training run to.

 _Methods_